christensenacademy/christensen-academy/modular-curriculum/christensen-academy-school.md

   * Coach: The person leading students through self-paced modules, the nature of which will vary according to student levels (i.e., advanced students will need little coaching).
   * Module Designer: The person who crafts and iteratively refines learning modules, which are often designed to be self-paced.
   * Interscholastic Game Designer: The person who creates and organizes academic competitions and other activities between schools.
+* Advisory System
+  * Each day, significant time is spent as a small community of learners and their advisor working on self-paced modules.
 * Empowerment over Coersion
   * The best students are not those that do exactly what the teacher asked for.
 Rather, the best students are those that take learning into their own hands.
 * Fexible Schedule enabled by self-paced modules that allows for inquiry-based, real-world learning experiences.